Scandal

 Scandals have dual energies, as Rene Girard points out.
 We are both fascinated and repelled by those we envy.
 Like certain chemical compounds, this dual energy is combustible.
 For Jesus, envy is the root sin of humanity, which is why Jesus speaks so dramatically, even grotesquely, to make his point.
 The great writer Flannery O’Connor said, “I use the grotesque the way I do because people are deaf and dumb and need help to see and hear.”
 This is precisely what Jesus is doing.
 He’s using the grotesque image of self-sacrifice and self-mutilation to expose the even more grotesque nature of what we do to each other when we burn with envy.
 A world gone mad with envy will destroy itself.

-The only way out this scandal is to let the cross of Christ confront our hidden envy and do what we cannot do for ourselves, which is—forgive us!
+The only way out of this scandal is to let the cross of Christ confront our hidden envy and do what we cannot do for ourselves, which is—forgive us!
 There is no other way.

 Peace,